Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 * describe the solution that is applicable to the domain and dataset
 * solution is quantifiable, measureble and replicable
+- Is each section (particularly **Solution Statement** and **Project Design**) written in a clear, concise and specific fashion?
+Are there any ambiguous terms or phrases that need clarification?
+- Would the intended audience of your project be able to understand your proposal?
+- Have you properly proofread your proposal to assure there are minimal grammatical and spelling mistakes?

 The solution I will be testing for this problem is to apply .......
 .... is a type of